e-cala/golang_user_API/README.md

 - **Docker**    -> To containerize my project environment <br>
 - **YAML**      -> To run Docker compose in order to run several dependant containers at once (Service + MySQL containers) <br>
 - **Makefile**  -> To automate project builds and help developers to be able to run the project without previous golang knowledge
+- **CORS**      -> Used handlers and CORS middleware to wrap my server.
+More info here: https://www.stackhawk.com/blog/configuring-cors-for-go/